 - Preheat oven to 375 degrees F (190 C).

 - Slice your eggplant into 1/4-inch rounds and sprinkle both sides with sea salt.
 Place in a colander in the sink to drain any excess liquid and draw out the eggplant’s bitterness for 30 minutes.

-- In the meantime, place garlic on a baking sheet and drizzle with 1 tsp olive oil.
+- In the meantime, place garlic on a baking sheet and drizzle with 1 tsp olive oil (amount as original recipe is written // adjust if altering batch size).
 Bake for 20 minutes, then remove pan from oven and add walnuts to the baking sheet.
 Bake both for 7-8 more minutes, or until the walnuts are fragrant and the garlic is light golden brown.
 Remove pan from oven and set aside.

 - After draining eggplant for 30 minutes, lightly rinse with cool water.
 Place between two absorbent towels and set something heavy on top – such as a baking sheet topped with a cast iron skillet – to help draw out any excess liquid.